datacite/blog/source/posts/datacite-open-hours.html.md

 ![](/images/uploads/screen-shot-2019-07-30-at-13.09.20.png)

-Below, a couple of extracts of the results showing a clear majority for focusing on members and for collaborating and aligning on strategic partnerships.
+Below, a couple of extracts from the results showing a clear majority for focusing on members and for collaborating and aligning on strategic partnerships.

 **Where should we put our energy? **